 Planning is an essential function of any effective organization.
 ACCESS facilitates strategic, business and operational planning workshops for financial institutions, associations, SMEs, and NGOs working in rural areas.

-ACCESS’s intensive strategic planning program begins with an in-depth look at the organization’s vision and mission, conducts a SWOT analysis, and facilitates the selection of “grand strategies” and the development of “strategic statements” for the six aspects or perspectives of any organization utilizing the strategy map and balanced scorecard framework developed by Robert S. Kaplan and David P. Norton.
-The workshop concludes with the development of a change management plan and budgeting to guide implementation of the organization’s new or revised strategy.
+ACCESS’s intensive strategic planning program begins with an in-depth look at an organization’s vision and mission, conducts a SWOT analysis, and facilitates the selection of “grand strategies” and the development of “strategic statements”.
+Utilizing the strategy map and balanced scorecard framework developed by Robert S. Kaplan and David P. Norton, the workshop concludes with the development of a change management plan, budget, and communications protocol to guide the implementation of the organization’s new or revised strategy.

 ACCEPTING RISK IS A CHOICE

 Any economic actor faces risks, and for actors operating in the rural economy, the risks are often significant.
 ACCESS’s risk management program works with its partners to enhance the risk management culture within an organization.

 The workshop begins with an understanding of fundamental concepts and the risks an organization face, such as strategic, operational, market and liquidity risks.
 Risks are prioritized and then appropriate strategies for managing them are developed.
 Strategies and related tactics are set within a broader risk management framework that includes measurement and monitoring processes.
 The workshop concludes with the development of an implementation plan and strategies for dealing with potential obstacles.